pingcap/talent-plan/rust/projects/project-4/project.md

 duplicates of the first two.

 _Note: the next two sections describe a fairly complex set of benchmarks.
-They can be written (probably… nobody has done it yet), but may be challenging to write, and may be challenging write efficiently.
-If this benchmarking section is too overwhelming it's ok to skip to [part 8][next] (and file a bug about what didn't work for you).
+They can be written (probably… nobody has done it yet), but it may be challenging both to understand and to write efficiently.
+These sections do introduce some useful criterion features, but if it's too overwhelming it's ok to skip to [part 8][next] (and file a bug about what didn't work for you).
 On the other hand, the difficulty here may present a good learning opportunity._

 [next]: #user-content-part-8-reduced-contention-shared-data-structures